Ted Galdi: Bestselling Author

 Funnel Stages

-• A lot of Pinterest's value for marketing is in its search capability.
+• A lot of Pinterest's value for book marketing is in its search capability.

 • Like YouTube, people often search for keywords on Pinterest and click on results that come up.
 Pinterest will make recommendations to users based on previous content they've interacted with.